patricia-gallardo/pleroma-setup/README.md

 * Enable backups (+$0.80)
 * Give it a nice name

-The ip is in the list of droplets in Digital Ocean
+The IP is in the list of droplets in Digital Ocean

 ## Set up DNS

 In your DNS settings for your domain make an A record

-* Name: subdomain that you want to use for this
+* Name: subdomain that you want to use for this (example pleroma for pleroma.patricia.no)
 * Time to live (TTL) : 3600
 * Type: A
-* Content: IP of your droplet
+* Content: IP address of your droplet on Digital Ocean

 ## Ssh into the droplet